Skip to main contentScroll Top

 Try the festival in Chiang Mai, the CAD which highlights the Lana culture.
 Tickets are available on this site http://chiang-mai-lantern-festival.com/

-Yes, that's partially true, but buying a ticket allows for a lot more like return transportation, buffets, drinks, the ceremony with fireworks, cultural demonstrations and being in the front row, receiving two lanterns.
-The CAD is the biggest festival, there is a release of 8.000 lanterns simultaneously, and the site is 40 minutes from downtown Chiang Mai, so it's grandiose and visually stunning.
-I did it 2 years ago, I was impressed.
+Yes, that's partially true, but buying a ticket includes so much more: round-trip transportation, buffets, drinks, the ceremony with fireworks, cultural demonstrations, front-row seats, and two lanterns.
+The Chiang Mai Festival (CAD) is the biggest festival; they release 8.000 lanterns simultaneously, and the site is only 40 minutes from downtown Chiang Mai, so it's truly magnificent and visually stunning.
+I went two years ago and was blown away.

 Hello Roman